 #2.
 Sun Joe Electric Wood Chipper

-This chipper can make pruning hedges and shrubs easy work.
+This chipper can make pruning hedges and shrubs easy to work.
 Powered by a 15-amp motor, the Sun Joe Electric Wood Chipper will easily turn small bushes and trees into uniformly-sized chips.
 As a small farm owner, you should have this machine, especially if you struggle with huge piles of yard waste.
 This electric chipper will process branches up to 1.73-inches thick with minimal effort.

 One great feature of the Sun Joe Electric Wood Chipper is that it can grab hold of bigger branches too.
 This is a great time-saving feature.
-It's assembly is very easy and practically maintenance-free.
+Its assembly is very easy and practically maintenance-free.
 You can rely on this machine when it comes to safety too.
 It has a safety stop already built into it that engages automatically when you open the hopper.

 This will give you peace of mind while you shred your farm debris.
-This is also an eco-friendly model since it doesn't produce carbon emissions.
-Its also comes at an affordable price while performing well.
+This is also an eco-friendly model since it doesn’t produce carbon emissions.
+It also comes at an affordable price while performing well.